 Over time, the elastomer components of the pump (i.e., the diaphragm and valves) will fail.
-If a diaphragm fails, the pump may continue to develop some vacuum (depending on the size of the hole/tear), but it will be significantly reduced, and you will see sap leaking from the diaphragm and out through the "weep" holes at the base of the pump cylindrical housing.
+If a diaphragm fails, the pump may continue to develop some vacuum (depending on the size of the hole/tear), but it will be significantly reduced, and you will see sap leaking from the diaphragm in and around the pump guard.

 When replacing the diaphragm, pay close attention to the orientation of various parts.
-The use of witness marks may be helpful during reassembly.
+The use of witness marks may be helpful during reassembly